electric-eloquence/fepper/README.md

     `global.conf.ui.paths`.
   * This will still probably require `options.cwd` in the second parameter.

+Common utilty functions for custom extensions are available from the
+<a href="https://www.npmjs.com/package/fepper-utils" target="_blank">Fepper Utils</a>
+NPM.
+Its API documentation can be viewed by following the link.

 ### <a id="express-app"></a>Express App

 Fepper exposes its Express application through the `global.expressApp` object.